The Saskatchewan Registered Nurses Association (SRNA) supports a harm reduction approach when responding to the legalization of non-medical cannabis.

 Legalization of Cannabis

-On October 17, 2018, The Cannabis Act will be implemented in Canada, legalizing the recreational use of cannabis.
+On October 17, 2018, The Cannabis Act was implemented in Canada, legalizing the recreational use of cannabis.
 The purpose of The Act is to improve public safety by reducing illicit activity, provide a regulated supply and restrict access of youth.

 For more information about the federal rules please visit: